EchoJulia/EchoJulia.jl/README.md

 	using Images
-	img = imagesc(Sv38)
+	img = imagesc(data["Sv38"])
-	Images.save("myfile.png",img)
+	Images.save("myfile.png", img)

 ## Next Steps

 EchoJulia is a work in progress with more functionality coming soon.
+Comments and contributions welcome.

 For more information, please contact Rob Blackwell at roback28@bas.ac.uk